rawoolsiddhi/Efficient-Doc-Retrieval-Storage/README.md

-# 📄 Efficient Document Storage & Retrieval with VSM + Clustering
+# 📄 Semantic Document Retrieval using Single-Link Clustering and Vector Space Models

 An document retrieval system that leverages **Vector Space Model (VSM)** and **Efficient Clustering** to extract, store, rank, and retrieve documents  Designed to serve research and enterprise needs for smarter information access.